-All TrueView sensors, and Microdrones sensors running the latest firmware, write their various data streams to a standard file folder structure called a "Cycle" on the UMS (UMS Mass Storage).
-The original meaning of cycle was an on/off cycle of the sensor.
-It is possible to have multiple collections (flights, in the case of a drone) in a single Cycle, so it is not necessarily correct to think of Cycle as being synonymous with flight, though it is typically.
+All TrueView sensors running the latest firmware write their various data streams to a standard file folder structure called a "Cycle" on the UMS (Universal Mass Storage).
+The original meaning of "Cycle" was the on/off sequence of the sensor.
+It is possible to have multiple collections (flights, in the case of a drone) in a single a "Cycle", so it is not necessarily correct to think of "Cycle" as being synonymous with flight, though it typically is.